-Dung Ngo is Vice President, Business Relationship Manager at Wells Fargo Bank.
+Dung Ngo is Business Relationship Manager at First Citizens Bank.
 Mr. Ngo’s skills include small business lending, commercial lending, lines of credit, commercial banking, loans, finance, banking, credit analysis, consumer lending, mortgage lending, commercial mortgages, loan origination, asset based lending, cross selling, and credit.
 Previously, Dung served as a multicultural member for the Community Healthcare Alliance Committee.
 Mr. Ngo serves on the Corporate Partner Initiative Committee.

 Professor of Medicine and Global Public Health, University of California, San Diego School of Medicine